Ella Enchanted (soundtrack)

-Ella Enchanted: Original Soundtrack is the soundtrack to the movie Ella Enchanted which was released by Hollywood Records.
+Ella Enchanted: Original Soundtrack is the soundtrack to the 2004 film Ella Enchanted which was released by Hollywood Records.
 The album features Kelly Clarkson, Jesse McCartney and Raven-Symoné.
-Anne Hathaway also performs three songs on this album including one duet with Jesse McCartney.
+The film's lead actress, Anne Hathaway, performs three songs on the album including a duet with Jesse McCartney.

 Critical reception

 Writing for Allmusic, Heather Phares noted, "Though the film is technically a Miramax offering, the soundtrack is downright Disney, gathering songs from the studio's stable of prefab teen pop singers".
 She praised Kelly Clarkson, who "out-sings them all on 'Respect', which, despite its canned-sounding accompaniment, makes the most of her voice".
 She concluded, "Most of the [album] plays like a souped-up school musical, although that does give it sort of an awkward charm."